 I generally don’t enjoy tours like this – they never seem to be worth the money– but this was one of the highlights of the weekend for both of us.
 By the time we arrived, the weather had cleared up (as had our hangovers!) so we spent the afternoon touring the Cathedral of Rum, participating in a tasting of 6 Bacardi rums with a fantastic brand ambassador and lounging outside the bat-shaped pavilion with our strong Cuba Libres.
 On the tour, the guide mentioned that a King of Spain once proclaimed that a shot of Bacardi Superior (that’s the clear one) could cure any sickness and I’ll say with certainty that hair of the dog in this case turned my day right around!

 After catching our second wind at Casa Bacardi, we headed back across the bay and walked along the old city walls to see the La Perla neighborhood.
-Separated from Old San Juan by the city wall, this unique neighborhood was the location for most of the “Despacito” video.
+Separated from Old San Juan by the city wall, this unique neighborhood was the location for the “Despacito” video.
 We heard mixed opinions about visiting the neighborhood.
 Some told us about how it has been historically marginalized and ridden with crime, unsafe for tourists.
 Others told us how the neighborhood had cleaned itself up and tourists were welcome.
 We didn’t get chance to walk down the hill and explore but we did get some great pictures of the area from both forts.
-If you plan to visit, I’d recommend doing some more research about what you might want to see, and why, and visiting during the daytime.
+If you plan to visit, I’d recommend doing some more research about what you might want to see and visiting during the daytime.

 Food and Drink